-Prerequisite: BIO-206, Anatomy and Physiology I (with lab).
+Prerequisite: BIO-206, Anatomy and Physiology I (and lab), with a grade of C- or higher.
 Provides a basic understanding of normal human body movement as related to skeletal, articular, neurological, and muscular systems.
 Levers, torques, center of gravity, base of support, and their relationship to balance, posture, and movement will be addressed.
 The student will learn anatomical palpations and the basics of human gait.
 (30-30) Equivalent to 70-149, BIOL-222.